 Man holding scan of his prostate

-There has been a lot of talk over the last few years regarding the subject of prostate cancer screening.
+There has been a lot of talk over the years regarding the subject of prostate cancer screening.
 The debate has become heated at times.
-Several years ago the U.S. Preventative Services Task Force (USPSTF) began advocating against prostate cancer screening arguing far too many men were being over treated.
+Years ago the U.S. Preventative Services Task Force (USPSTF) began advocating against prostate cancer screening for certain men, arguing far too many men were being overtreated.
 They have a valid point.
-Currently, the PSA test is the only readily available prostate cancer screening tool.
-The PSA test is very limited in diagnosing prostate cancer as there are many things that can cause elevated PSA.

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

-Cancer is a scary word and upon receiving a positive diagnosis most men will do whatever is necessary to rid themselves of the disease.
+Cancer is a scary word.
+Upon receiving a positive diagnosis, most men will do whatever is necessary to rid themselves of the disease.
 Often times men with non-aggressive slow growing prostate cancer will unnecessarily undergo prostatectomy surgery.
-They will have their prostate ripped out, deal with months of incontinence, and risk erectile dysfunction for the rest of their lives trying to rid themselves of asymptomatic indolent cancer that would never affect the quality of their lives, let alone take their lives.
-Because of this lack of education, the USPSTF does not believe men can be trusted to make their own healthcare decisions.
+They will have their prostate ripped out, potentially deal with months of incontinence, and risk erectile dysfunction for the rest of their lives.
+They've done this trying to rid themselves of asymptomatic indolent cancer that may never affect the quality of their lives, let alone take their lives.

 We don’t need to stop screening men for prostate cancer.
 We need a better test.
 We need a test that will differentiate between indolent and aggressive cancer.
 We need to do a better job of educating men on whether or not treatment is necessary.
 We need to give men the information they require to make a treatment decision.
-250k men will be diagnosed with prostate cancer this year in the United States.
-30k men will die of this stupid disease.
-The PSA test may not be perfect but it is all we have until something better comes along.

 Don't wait until it's too late